 This JCW is usually 80 for 80 columns of display memory.
 But if your terminal or PC is configured with more than 80 columns, Qedit sets this JCW to that width.
-Qedit must determine the width of display memory in order to properly fold listings of lines that will overflow that width.
+Qedit must determine the width of display

-To change your Line mode display width while in Qedit, use Set Term Columns.
+To change your Line mode display width while in Qedit, use Set Term Columns